 Passover is part of a rich Jewish tradition that spans thousands of years.
 As a Jewish educator, it's essential to help your students see themselves as part of this continuity and instill a sense of pride and responsibility for carrying on the traditions.
 You can encourage your students to connect with their ancestors, learn about different Jewish communities and customs within the Ashkenazi and Sephardic cultures, and explore the diverse expressions of Jewish identity.

-Subscribe for the latest content, special offers, and free teaching materials!
+Subscribe for free worksheets, the latest content, and special offers.